 Images credit & copyright: United Launch Alliance (ULA).

-LAUNCH ALERT: Saturday, March 18, 2017 at 19:44 EDT (23:44 UTC) the United Launch Alliance (ULA), will be launching a Delta IV rocket in its Medium + (5,4) configuration carrying the ninth Wideband Global SATCOM satellite (WGS 9) for the U.S. Air Force from Space Launch Complex-37B (SLC-37B) at the Cape Canaveral Air Force Station (CCAFS), Florida.
+LAUNCH ALERT: Friday, January 12, 2018 at 13:00 PST (16:00 EST & 21:00 UTC) the United Launch Alliance (ULA), will be launching a Delta IV rocket in its Medium + (5,2) configuration carrying a classified payload for the National Reconnaissance Office (NRO) as part of NROL-47 from Space Launch Complex-6 (SLC-6) at Vandenberg Air Force Base, CA.

-This will be the ULA’s 118th flight, the 35th flight for the Delta IV and the 7 flight of the Delta IV in the medium + (5,4) configuration.
+This will be the ULA’s 122nd flight, the 36th flight for the Delta IV and the final flight of the Delta IV in the medium + (5,2) configuration.

 The United Launch Alliance (ULA) Delta IV rocket is an expendable 2 stage rocket that can fly in five different configurations.
 The entire vehicle stands 217 ft.
 (66.2 m) tall and is capable of being launched from two locations; Space Launch Complex-37 (SLC-37) at Cape Canaveral Air Force Station (CCAFS), FL and Space Launch Complex-6 (SLC-6 or Slick 6) at Vandenberg Air Force Base (VAFB), CA.

 The Delta IV Medium (Delta IV M): can fly in four (4) configurations:

 Delta IV M+ (5,4).

 The Delta IV Heavy (Delta IV H): flies in one (1) configuration:

 Medium = Medium lift capabilities within the Delta IV family.